mike-babb/seattle_streets/README.md

 |W Galer ST | 5 | 4|
 |W Galer ST Flyover | 1 | 0|

 The streets with the name Galer differ based on street prefix and street type.
 E Galer Street is found in the Eastern Portion of the city and W Galer is found in the wester portion of the city.
 The suffix 'ST' indicates the road is of type "street" - a navigatable road - while the suffix 'PL' indicates the road is of type "Place", a road with a dead end that is accessible only from a main street.
+One of the components driving the disconnected streets is the different sections of the city and when streets transition from one section to another.

 # City Sections
 Seattle is divided into eight sections, basesd on compass directions.
 The eight sections can be seen in the image below.